ABOUT GUILLAUME FROGER

 Anaxagoras (c.
 500 – 428 BC)

-He was commissioned to make a large number of fireplaces and fountains for private individuals in Provence and in Quebec.
+He was commissioned to make a large number of fireplaces and fountains for private individuals in Provence and in Quebec (Canada).
 He worked as stone carver on several historic monuments like the roman Maison Carrée in Nîmes and the Arles Amphiteater.

 He gained valuable experience such as working on the Strasbourg Cathedral, Orléans Cathedral, Beauvais Cathedral, Metz Cathedral and the Louvre Palace in Paris.